andyly25/FullStack/t3_serverside_with_JS/README.md

     - purpose is to implement one or more pieces of business logic
     - should drive decisions about URL naming schemas, db queries, etc
   - server side programming is about **security**
-    - securitu becomes important concern, especially *access control*
+    - security becomes important concern, especially *access control*
       - how system ensures resources are accessible to the right users
   - server side programming is about **software testing**
     - complex quick so automated software testing is needed.